Maruti drives in S-Cross petrol with price starting at Rs 8.39 lakh

 The model, however, got discontinued in February this year as the company opted out of diesel segment with the coming of BSVI emission norms.

 MSI has so far sold around 1.25 lakh units of the vehicle.
-(AGENCIES)
+(PTI)

 Maruti drives in S-Cross petrol with price starting at Rs 8.39 lakh

-NEW DELHI: The country’s largest carmaker Maruti Suzuki India (MSI) on Wednesday said it has launched S-Cross model with petrol engine, priced between Rs 8.39-12.39 lakh (ex-showroom Delhi).
+NEW DELHI, Aug 5: The country’s largest carmaker Maruti Suzuki India (MSI) on Wednesday said it has launched S-Cross model with petrol engine, priced between Rs 8.39-12.39 lakh (ex-showroom Delhi).

 Editorial